 SmartBear Software, Mayoralty House, Flood Street, Galway H91 P8PR, Ireland, info@smartbear.ie, https://smartbear.com/legal/data-processing-addendum/

-for sending emails if no other SMTP service has been agreed:
+for sending emails unless another SMTP service has been agreed:

 Bird B.V., Keizersgracht 268, 1016 EV, Amsterdam, Netherlands, privacy@bird.com, https://bird.com/legal/dpa